VideojogosLusofona/OkapiKit/README.md

 ![InspectorImage](Screenshots/hierarchy01.png)

 Placing the mouse cursor on top of any of the icons will display additional information.
-For example, here we placed the cursor on top of the Trigger icon (blue dot) on the LevelManager object and we can see all the triggers that it has.
+For example, here we placed the cursor on top of the Trigger icon (blue dot) on the Player object and we can see all the triggers that it has.

 ![InspectorImage](Screenshots/hierarchy02.png)